Safety & Guardrails

 • block — Reject the message, raise GuardrailViolationError

-• warn — Log the violation but allow the message through
+• warn — Log the violation but let the message through

-• escalate — Emit a GUARDRAIL_ESCALATION event, allow the message
+• escalate — Emit a GUARDRAIL_ESCALATION event, let the message through

 Guardrails apply to all entry points: chat(), chat_with_history(), and chat_stream().